franciscop/server/roadmap.md

 - Include all of the libraries
 - Testing testing and more testing
 - Good documentation and [tutorials in Libre University](https://en.libre.university/subject/4kitSFzUe)
-- Make sure that the express-session is secure with the secret

 Done:

 - Created the base
 - Implemented some of the libraries
 - Use it in real-world projects
+- Make sure that the express-session is secure with the secret (session usage depend on whether the token is provided or not)